RAJ-MANE/biz_arena/COMPLETE_BUSINESS_LOGIC.md

 **Skipped Peer Rating Handling:**
 If a team doesn't rate another team within rating window:
-- **Automatic rating of 50 points awarded**
+- **Automatic rating of 6.5/10 awarded (neutral midpoint)**
 - Warning displayed: "You missed rating [Team Name].
-An automatic neutral score of 50 has been assigned."
+An automatic neutral score of 6.5/10 has been assigned."
-- Note: 50 is NOT in the normal 3-10 range - it's stored separately as a penalty/neutral score
+- Note: 6.5 is the exact midpoint of the 3-10 scale and is included in P_avg calculation

 ### Score Normalization